RefSeq

 The Reference Sequence (RefSeq) database is an open access, annotated and curated collection of publicly available nucleotide sequences (DNA, RNA) and their protein products.
-RefSeq was first introduced in 2000.
+RefSeq was introduced in 2000.
 This database is built by National Center for Biotechnology Information (NCBI), and, unlike GenBank, provides only a single record for each natural biological molecule (i.e. DNA, RNA or protein) for major organisms ranging from viruses to bacteria to eukaryotes.

 For each model organism, RefSeq aims to provide separate and linked records for the genomic DNA, the gene transcripts, and the proteins arising from those transcripts.
 RefSeq is limited to major organisms for which sufficient data are available (121,461 distinct "named" organisms as of July 2022), while GenBank includes sequences for any organism submitted (approximately 504,000 formally described species).

 RefSeq categories

 RefSeq collection comprises different data types, with different origins, so it is necessary to establish standard categories and identifiers to store each data type.
 The most important categories are:

 For more details and more categories, see Table 1 in Chapter 18 of the book The Reference Sequence (RefSeq) Database.